kazurayam/Entire_page_screenshot_example_and_request_for_ObjectRepository_improvement/README.md

 Unfortunately the current TestObject returned by ObjectRepository#findTestObject() contains a Selector with placeholders (`${Y}`, `${X}`) retained.
 This causes the above mentioned error.

-### Wondered ...
+### I wondered ...

 In the pretty-printed string of TestObject instance, you can find well-processed XPath expressions (`//div[@id=\"tab0\"]/div/table/tbody/tr[1]/td[3]`) in other properties.
 Only the Selector Colletion retains the placeholder string (`${Y}`, `${X}`).
-Whey?
+Why?
 Is there any reason?

-I wondered for a few days.
-And now I suppose, there is no specific reason.
+Have wondered for a couple days, now I suppose there is no specific reason.
 Possibly the Selector Collection in a TestObject object is NOT used by the Katalon Studio itself.
-It is not an important property.
 Therefore the Katalon programmer did not care about it.

 ### My workaround

 I have made a test case to demonstrate how to fix this problem.

 Please open [Test Cases/problems/case2_parameterizedTO_improvement](Scripts/problems/case2_parameterizedTO_improvment/Script1550193820302.groovy) and execute it.
 It should run successfully.
-It creates a screenshot where Stock Index FT-100 and FT-250 are painted with grey rectangles.
+It creates a screenshot where Stock Index FTSE100 and FTSE250 are painted with grey rectangles.
 ![how_is_it_improved](docs/images/how_is_it_improved.png)

 In the execution log, you will find the TestObject has Selector Collection value where placeholders are interpolated with integer values.